-From actors to activists, and athletes to politicians, today we are honoring some of the most remarkable women who use their talents and time to make the world a kinder place.
+From actors to activists, and athletes to politicians, today we are honouring some of the most remarkable women who use their talents and time to make the world a kinder place.

 Greta Thunberg, environmentalist